zachjs/sv2v/README.md

 ## Supported Features

 sv2v supports most synthesizable SystemVerilog features.
-Current notable exceptions include `package`/`import`/`export`, interfaces _with parameter bindings_, and complex (non-identifier) `modport` expressions.
+Current notable exceptions include `export`, interfaces _with parameter bindings_, and complex (non-identifier) `modport` expressions.
 Assertions are also supported, but are simply dropped during conversion.

 If you find a bug or have a feature request, please create an issue.
 Preference will be given to issues which include examples or test cases.